-Standards and Measurements of Achievement
+Standards and Measurements of Achievement for MSEN Students

 Each course in the MSEN program has its own method for measuring achievement.
-At the beginning of each course, the particular standards of achievement and method of measurement for a particular course will be described in the course syllabus.
+At the beginning of each course, the standards of achievement and method of measurement for a particular course will be described in the course syllabus.